-The lists showing who received honours are published twice per year, once at New Year and again on the official birthday of the Queen (around the middle of June).
+The lists showing who received honours are published twice per year, once at New Year and again on the official birthday of the Queen (traditionally around the middle of June).

 The complete New Year Honours list for 2020 recognises the achievements and service of extraordinary people throughout the United Kingdom.

-The Queen's Birthday Honours recognised 1,073 people for various honours and awards in 2019.
+The Queen's Birthday Honours recognised 1,495 people for various honours and awards during the year of 2020.

 The Cabinet Office and Foreign and Commonwealth Office produce a list of honours from previous years and reports on the UK honours system.

-The FCO produce details of Honorary British awards approved to foreign nationals by The Queen in the year of 2019.
+The FCO produced details of Honorary British awards 2020 approved to foreign nationals by The Queen in the year 2020.